mpeuster/mt_backend/README.md

 ### General

-The backend consists of two components, the API server and the controller which are started as Unix daemons:
+The backend consists of two components, the API server and the controller which are started as Unix daemons (both are placed in the 'controller/' directory):

 * <code>python tlnb_api.py -a start|restart|stop</code>: two layer network backend API
 * <code>python tlnb_ctrl.py -a start|restart|stop</code>: two layer network backend controller